1 verdict, then 6 police killings across America in 24 hours

-2 of10 Kirk Rivers leads a group of demonstrators as they block Ehringhaus Street, a main retail avenue in Elizabeth City, N.C., Friday, April 23, 2021, as they demand after a fatal shooting that body camera video be released by the Pasquotank Sheriff's office.
-Andrew Brown Jr., a 42-year-old Black man from Elizabeth City, N.C., was shot to death Wednesday by one or more deputy sheriffs trying to serve drug-related search and arrest warrants.
+8 of13 A police officer blocks Ehringhaus Street as demonstrators march through the busy retail district, Thursday, April 22, 2021, Elizabeth City, N.C., in reaction to the death of Andrew Brown Jr., who was shot and killed by a Pasquotank County Deputy Sheriff earlier in the week..
 (Robert Willett/The News & Observer via AP) Robert Willett/AP Show More Show Less

-3 of10 Protesters march in downtown Columbus, Ohio, Tuesday, April 20, 2021.
-Police shot and killed a teenage girl Tuesday afternoon in Columbus just as the verdict was being announced in the trial for the killing of George Floyd.
-Police showed bodycam footage Tuesday night at a news conference of the officer shooting the girl, who was Black, as she appeared to attempt to stab two people with a knife.
-(Adam Cairns/The Columbus Dispatch via AP) Adam Cairns/AP Show More Show Less

-4 of10 Demonstrators take part in a protest in downtown Columbus, Ohio, Wednesday night, April 21, 2021, over the fatal shooting a day earlier by police of 16-year-old Ma'Khia Bryant.
-(Barbara J. Perenic/The Columbus Dispatch via AP) Barbara J. Perenic/AP Show More Show Less 5 of10
+9 of13 Demonstrators take part in a protest in downtown Columbus, Ohio, Wednesday night, April 21, 2021, over the fatal shooting a day earlier by police of 16-year-old Ma'Khia Bryant.
+(Barbara J. Perenic/The Columbus Dispatch via AP) Barbara J. Perenic/AP Show More Show Less 10 of13

 Even as the Derek Chauvin case was fresh in memory — the reading of the verdict in a Minneapolis courtroom, the shackling of the former police officer, the jubilation at what many saw as justice in the death of George Floyd — even then, blood flowed on America’s streets.